 Have you travelled half-way around the world at great expense to tick an amazing experience off our bucket list?
 Sometimes, that mind-blowing bucket list experience might be right on your doorstep.
-For those of us who live in Southeast Queensland, there’s a world class whale-watching experience in Hervey Bay, the Humpback Capital of the World.
-The Hervey Bay Ocean Festival provides the perfect excuse to go to Hervey Bay.
+For those of us who live in Southeast Queensland, there’s world-class whale watching in Hervey Bay, the Humpback Capital of the World.
+And the Hervey Bay Ocean Festival provides the perfect excuse to go to Hervey Bay.

 Anything to do with the ocean will be celebrated at the Hervey Bay Ocean Festival from 27 July to 11 August 2019.

 A couple of years ago, the whale and seafood festivals merged to form one big celebration of all things to do with the ocean.

 Attending the festival is one of the fun things to do in Hervey Bay as you can enjoy a range of the whale-watching experiences, the vibrant atmosphere, fun events and positive vibe.

 The Hervey Bay Ocean Festival pays homage to the importance of the ocean, promote the conservation of the marine environment.

 The migratory journey of the humpback whales can be experienced from numerous spots along Australia’s coastline.